freeworldwhoo/piscine_data_extractor/README.md

 ## **output**

-Running the script will output an Excel file cemelar to this image
+Running the script will output an Excel file similar to this image

 ![image](./images/excel%20example%20output.jpg)